sf-wdi-30/mongoose-referenced-relationships/README.md

 The `Game Schema` above describes an actual videogame such as Super Mario Bros., MegaMan, Final Fantasy, and Skyrim.

 Note the specific code starting on line 7 within the `[]` brackets.
-With the brackets, we're letting the Game Schema know that each game will have an array called `consoles` in it.
-Inside the `[]`, we're describing what kind of elements will go inside a game's `consoles` array as we work with the database.
-In this case we are telling the Game Schema that we will be filling the `consoles` array with ObjectIds, which is the type of that big beautiful `_id` that Mongo automatically generates for us.
+With the brackets, we're letting the Game Schema know that each game will have an array called `platforms` in it.
+Inside the `[]`, we're describing what kind of elements will go inside a game's `platforms` array as we work with the database.
+In this case we are telling the Game Schema that we will be filling the `platforms` array with ObjectIds, which is the type of that big beautiful `_id` that Mongo automatically generates for us.

 If you forgot, it looks like this: `55e4ce4ae83df339ba2478c6`.
 That's what's going on with `type: Schema.Types.Objectid`.

-When we have the code `ref: 'Console'`, that means that we will be storing ONLY ObjectIds associated with the `Console` document type.
-Basically, we will only be putting `Console` ObjectIds inside the `consoles` array -- not the whole console object, and not any other kind of data object.
+When we have the code `ref: 'Platform'`, that means that we will be storing ONLY ObjectIds associated with the `Platform` document type.
+Basically, we will only be putting `Platform` ObjectIds inside the `platforms` array -- not the whole platform object, and not any other kind of data object.

 ### Make Data with Models